Scanning Tips

 6. Dry all the water from the camera lenses, laser scanner, and device housing.

-7. To continue scanning, make sure that no water went into the device where the Li-Ion Battery and USB-C Flash Drive are inserted.
+7. To continue scanning, make sure that no water went into the device where the battery and memory are inserted.
 Then start a new dataset.

 9. If you are back in the office, unpack the device and let it dry overnight on a desk.